 “If you want the rainbow, you need to deal with the rain” – John Green

 Our brains, like the rest of our bodies, are designed to heal and regenerate.
-Just as our lungs are designed to breathe out the bad and in the good air, our minds need to deal with bad thoughts to make way for healthier new ones.
-It’s not just the extreme of holding our breath that will cause our lungs to explode it’s the shallow breathing or breathing in toxins that causes long-term oxygen deprivation and cell death.
-So too it is ignoring our pain, from annoyances to misery that deprives us of the ability to engage fully in the good parts of our lives and grow.
+Just as our lungs are designed to breathe out the bad air and in the good air, our minds need to deal with bad thoughts to make way for healthier new ones.
+It’s not just the extreme of holding our breath that will cause our lungs to explode, it’s the breathing in toxins that causes long-term oxygen deprivation and cell death.
+So too it is with ignoring our pain, from annoyances to misery that deprives us of the ability to engage fully in the good parts of our lives and grow.

 But even worse, our brains attach new thoughts to similar old ones for efficiency.
-We accept new thoughts faster that fit well with our existing ones.
+We accept new thoughts fastest that fit well with our existing ones.
 For efficiency, our brains are more alert to new thoughts that fit in with the old ones compared with new ones that there is nowhere to file.
-If all your old thoughts are filled with pain and fear it will have a hard time fitting the lovely positive new ones anywhere as equals.
+If all your old thoughts are filled with pain and fear it will have a hard time fitting the lovely positive new ones anywhere and certainly not as equals.

-If spending an hour each day doing ‘positive’ thinking can have no effect on your mood because those thoughts have nothing to latch on to, but your brain is re-energising fear and pain from a just a minute’s negative processing, why actively dwell on the negative?
-To resolve, or at least reduce, the link between the historical events and our current survival so that your brain can move out of survival mode by no longer being reminded of past danger and can free processing for growth.
+Spending an hour each day doing ‘positive’ thinking can have no effect on your mood if those thoughts have nothing to latch on to.
+Meanwhile your brain is strengthening fear and pain from just a minute’s negative processing.
+We need to resolve the link between the historical events and our current survival so that your brain can move out of survival and be free for growth.

 Resolved is different from forgotten.
-It’s also true that you can resolve emotions around events that you will never forget.
+Which means you can resolve emotions around events that you will never forget.
 When you think about it, there may even be some residue negative charge/thoughts, but this is akin to scar tissue which is not going to spread into something more dangerous by continuing to influence your thoughts and actions on a daily basis.